-Ms. Parker is a Board member of the Next Generation and a member of the Lawyers’ Committee, both of which support the U.S. Holocaust Memorial Museum.
-She is also a member of the Harvard Law School Women’s Alliance of Chicago and the Chicago Council of Lawyers, a public interest bar association.
+Rebekah is a Board member of the Next Generation and a member of the Lawyers’ Committee, both of which support the U.S. Holocaust Memorial Museum.
+She is a member of the Harvard Law School Women’s Alliance of Chicago and the Chicago Council of Lawyers, a public interest bar association.
 Rebekah is also a member of the Urban Land Institute, a multidisciplinary real estate forum.

 In her free time, she is an avid runner, tennis player and skier.
 She lives in Glencoe with her husband and young daughter.